Tifarahani/Election-Result/README.md

 ## Resources:
 * Data Source: Election_result.csv
-* Software: Python, Visuka Studio Code
+* Software: Python, Visual Studio Code

 ## Summary
 * There were 369,711 votes cast in the election